zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/BK - How to use PokeFinder.md

 **An important note about how States works with PokeFinder and how to fill them :**

 **PokeFinder uses only 2 states.
-If you use the luas for Yuzu / Ryujinx, you can just input Seed 0 & Seed 1 the same way.**
+If you use the luas for Yuzu / Ryujinx, 4 states will be displayed by default.
+You can just press 6 with your keyboard to switch to u32 State display.
+That way, you can just put the values from the Initial Seed part in the same order**

 **However CaptureSight uses 4 states.
 To not make things too confusing, you'll just have to input the Seeds in order.
 It means :**
 - **Seed 0 of PokeFinder = Seed 0 and Seed 1 of CaptureSight**